sparkflows/sparkflows-docs/docs/jupyter-guide/analytical-apps/creating-jupyter-notebook-connection.rst

      * **Namespace** - Namespace of kubernetes where the notebook will get executed.
 Default value - **default**
      * **Docker image** - Notebook docker image - Default value - **sparkflows/fire:jupyternotebook.4**
      * **Another available image** - **sparkflows/fire:jupyternotebook.5**
+     * ** you can use your own image as well** if you created notebook and build and push the docker image

      .. figure:: ../../_assets/jupyter/add_connection_kubernetes.png
         :alt: jupyter-notebook
         :width: 60%

+..
+Note:: Make sure **Path** updated should be accessible from sparkflows vm.

 #.
 Once you have updated the above parameters, click on **Save** to save the connection.